Highlights for bacitracin-neomycin-polymyxin

 If you miss a dose, use it as soon as you can.
 If it is almost time for your next dose, use only that dose.
 Do not use double or extra doses.

-Tell your doctor or health care professional if your symptoms do not start to get better within a few days.
+Tell your doctor or health care professional if your symptoms do not get better or if they get worse.

-To prevent the spread of infection, do not share eye products, towels and washcloths with anyone else.
+To prevent the spread of infection, do not share eye products, towels, and washcloths with anyone else.
+Throw away any unused eye products.

 Keep out of the reach of children.